 The course consists of 3 complementary modules:

-A. Introduction (lectures) on the development of Intercultural Communication as an academic discipline: 1) Edward Hall and nonverbal communication; 2) The Dutch School of Intercultural Communication.
-Norms and values-debate and the multicultural society; 3) social categorization and ethnicity; 4) verbal communication: social interaction and language.
+A. Introduction (lectures) on the development of Intercultural Communication as an academic discipline: 1) Edward Hall and nonverbal communication; 2) social categorization and ethnicity; 3) verbal communication: social interaction and language.

 B. Personal reading: Christiane Stallaert, Naar eigen beeld en gelijkenis.
 Ras, religie, volk in nazi-Duitsland en het inquisitoriale Spanje.
 Garant, 2019 (2de druk).
 ISBN: 978-90-441-3662-3.
 This book offers an insight into social and political processes of ethnic nation building by focusing on 2 historical case studies, central to European and World History.

 C. Seminars : group assignment with oral presentation on a topic related to diversity (gender, age, ability, race, etc.).
 During the seminars students will be familiarized with qualitative ethnographic research techniques (indepth interview; fieldwork; discourse analysis) from a cultural comparative perspective.
 Text- and workbook: Brenda J. Allen.
 Difference Matters.
 Communicating Social Identity.
 Long Grove: Waveland Press, 2011.
 For sale at Acco: € 33,75.
 With Acco reduction card: € 30,38.
 Also available as e-book (Kindle; 20 euros)